willlymendoza/budgetApp/README.md

 # BudgetApp

-> This is a budget app made with HTML, CSS and JAVASCRIPT
+> This is a budget app made with HTML, CSS and JAVASCRIPT using the LocalStorage to save the data of the application.

 > The idea was taken from [this video](https://www.youtube.com/watch?v=m_HJ3juuFvo), which is part of the [freecodecamp.org youtube channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) .
 I only saw the operation of the application and decided to do it by my self to put into practice the acquired knowledge.